derohde/Fred/README.md

     - `l`: maximum complexity of the centers
     - `distances`: `fred.Distance_Matrix`, defaults to empty `fred.Distance_Matrix`
     - `random_first_center`: determines if first center is chosen uniformly at random or first curve is used as first center, optional, defaults to true
-    - `fast_simplification`: determines whether to use the weak minimum error simplification or the faster approximate weak minimum error simplification, defaults to false
+    - `fast_simplification`: determines whether to use the minimum error simplification or the faster approximate minimum error simplification, defaults to false
 - returns: `fred.Clustering_Result` with mebers
     - `value`: objective value
     - `time`: running-time